JustinMShea/phoenixdown/README.md

 ### `_bookdown.yml`

 This is the main configuration file for your thesis.
-It deterines what Rmd files are included in the output, and in what order.
+It determines what Rmd files are included in the output, and in what order.
 Arrange the order of your chapters in this file and ensure that the names match the names in your folders.

 ### `index.Rmd`